seabassapologist/idea-no-hi-translation/my_notes.md

     * There actually appears to be a few other references in the same block of code, TODO look into how those are different if at all
 * **loROM**`$8186F0` appears to be the exact instruction that will read in a text byte from ROM
     * This is accomplished using a pointer stored at **WRAM**`$00006` (aka load the address stored at address **WRAM**`$00006`)
-    * The address seems to be an offset relative to the current diaglogue blob, and is used to track how far within a dialogue blob we are
+    * The address seems to be an offset relative to the current dialogue blob, and is used to track how far within a dialogue blob we are
         * ex. if reading from **loROM**`$8C8000` (**PRG**`$060000`), relative address `$8000` will be stored at **WRAM**`$000006`and incremented each time a byte is read
 * **loROM**`$7F2600` (**WRAM**`$12600`) seems to be the designated region of WRAM where tile data for characters is chucked to before it's DMA'd to VRAM
     * Seems to always use DMA Channel 7 for text drawing